javierivanov/ObsSM/README.md

 * Compile using Maven

-You have to had installed Maven for this step.
+You have to have installed Maven for this step.

 ```
 mvn clean dependency:copy-dependencies package